-Ridgewood School offers financial aid programs available for students of qualifying families to help meet the cost of tuition.
+Ridgewood School offers financial aid programs for students of qualifying families to help meet the cost of tuition.
 Upon successful admission and student registration, a family may apply for financial aid assistance (download the form here).

 Please review our entire Admission Process for the application process and necessary application forms.